Lymphangitis in Horses

 Let’s zoom out and talk about the lymphatic system.

 - Now – this fluid needs to get back!
 This is what the lymphatic system does.
 Lymph vessels gather this lost fluid from the body and return it to the cardiovascular system.
-The lymph vessels are one way – meaning fluid can only flow into the cardiovascular system in a series of vessels that start as lymph capillaries, then become bigger vessels, and still even bigger vessels.
-The fluid direction is marinated by a series of one way valves.
+The lymph vessels are one way – meaning fluid can only flow into the cardiovascular system in a series of vessels that start as lymph capillaries, then become bigger and even bigger vessels.
+A series of one-way valves direct the fluid.

-- During a bout of lymphangitis, these lymph vessels are blocked and the surrounding tissues are unable to drain.
+- During a bout of lymphangitis, these lymph vessels are blocked and the surrounding tissues cannot drain.

 Cellulitis and lymphangitis look the same, usually!
 Thanks for the photo, Bree